icsray/icsray/README.md

 ### Hi there 👋

-I will be sharing all LeetCode Editorial (Premium and Non-premium) with first 10 articles free of cost.
-Later, at $50 all 1100+ articles for lifetime access.
+I will be sharing all LeetCode Editorial (Premium and Non-premium - Algorithm) with first 10 articles free of cost.
+Later, at $50 for all 1100+ articles for lifetime access.
 The fee is nominal as the world is going crazy.
 I need to support my family.

 Plans:
 - $50, 1100+ editorials
-- $30, 400+ editorials.
+- $30, 400 editorials.
 - No fee, 10 free as sample.

 ![](https://komarev.com/ghpvc/?username=icsray&color=green)